jiantongliu/jiantongliu.github.io/_pages/academic.md

 ------
 I participated in the program to study advanced topics in mathematics under the supervision of [Ben Spitz](https://www.math.ucla.edu/~benspitz/), a PhD student at UCLA.
 I also participated in the program colloquium and talked about what I learned from the topic.

-Winter Topic: Enriched Category Theory
+Winter 2022 Topic: Enriched Category Theory

-Spring Topic: Algebraic Number Theory
+Spring 2022 Topic: Algebraic Number Theory

+Fall 2022 Topic: Algebraic Topology

 Psychology Research Experience (Fall 2022 - Expected Winter 2023)
 ------